ayush-y/Chess-Design-LLD/README.md

 - Add checks for piece capturing.

 - Avoid implementing advanced rules like castling, en passant, or pawn promotion initially (optional enhancements).
+- we are using black and white pieces.

 ### Solution requirements